spc476/a09/README.txt

 	.ENDTST

-		End a unit test; ignored by other backends.
+		End a unit test; ignored when not running tests.

 	.FLOAT float-expr [, float-expr ... ]